 - Interchangeable Asian Cultures: The conflict between Chinese and Japanese cultures is the central theme, but in the first scene, a Japanese student mistakes Chen Zhen for Japanese.
 Both villainous Japanese martial artists are played by Chinese actors.

 - Made of Iron: General Fuijita.
+Only Chen manages to crack this.

 - Never Bring a Knife to a Fist Fight: In the final fight, as Fujita's losing, he pulls a katana and gets his ass handed to him even worse before Chen kills him with his own sword.